 3. The Greek Islands

 The Greek Islands were made to sail.
 Greece is known as the Mediterranean home of sailing, and has long been a favourite of travellers, island-hoppers and sailing enthusiasts from all over the world.
-For those who want to explore its beautiful beaches, coves and the many timeless ancient archaeological sites this country has to offer, the Greek Islands are full of picturesque destinations to visit on your next Spring sailing holiday.
+For those who want to explore its beautiful beaches, coves and the many timeless ancient archaeological sites this country has to offer, the Greek Islands are full of picturesque destinations to visit on your next spring sailing holiday.
 Imagine cruising past classic whitewashed houses with cobalt-blue doors and rows of red geranium-covered terraces, all overlooking the aquamarine rainbow of the sea below.

 There are so many versatile islands—each with their own unique personality, but all sitting conveniently close to each other—that every stop in a new port feels different and fresh.
 The five main island regions for a sailing holiday in Greece include the Ionian Islands, the Cyclades Islands, the Saronic Islands and Argolic Gulf, the Sporades Islands and the Dodecanese Islands.
 The Ionian, Cyclades and Saronic, however, are the most popular.
-Imagine picturesque fishing harbours, idyllic anchorages, history and culture – the Greek Islands are the perfect destination for your next Mediterranean sailing holiday.
+Imagine picturesque fishing harbors, idyllic anchorages, history and culture – the Greek Islands are the perfect destination for your next Mediterranean sailing holiday.

 2. The Turquoise Coast